Why I couldn't apply for the Croatian permanent residency after 5 years!

-I had a 5 years residency card and two months before it expires, I went to renew my residency.
-I was hoping to apply for “permanent residency” as I have been living in Croatia for 5 years and married to a Croatian but unfortunately as I am a third country national which means someone who holds a nationality of a country outside the European Economic Area, I had to have a certificate of level B1 of the Croatian language.
+When I first came to Croatia in 2014, I got a 5 years residency card as I was married to a Croatian, two months before it expires, I went to renew my residency.
+I was hoping to apply for “permanent residency” as I have been living in Croatia for 5 years by that time but unfortunately as I am a third country national which means someone who holds a nationality of a country outside the European Economic Area, I had to have a certificate of level B1 of the Croatian language.

 The Croatian language levels are A1, A2, B1, B2 and C1 so actually B1 is not a beginner level.